theislab/sfaira/docs/adding_datasets.rst

 Each data set, ie a single file or a set of files with similar structures, has its own data loader function and a yaml files that describes its meta data.
-Alternatively to the (preffered) yaml file, meta data can be also be described in a constructor of a class in the same python file as the loading function.
+Alternatively to the (preferred) yaml file, meta data can be also be described in a constructor of a class in the same python file as the loading function.
 For a documentation on writing a python class-based dataloader, please see here: https://github.com/theislab/sfaira/blob/dev/docs/adding_dataset_classes.rst
 A detailed description of all meta data is given at the bottom of this page.